Mugeta88/Mugeta88/README.md

-- 👋 Hi, I’m @Mugeta88.
+- 👋 Hi, I’m Mugeta.
-- 👀 I’m interested in becoming a Python Developer.
+- 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning Python.
+- 🌱 I work with JavaScript, React.js, C#, .NET, SQL, HTML, CSS.
 - 💞️ I’m looking to collaborate on any beginner projects to help grow my knowledge.
-- 📫 How to reach me: mugeta14@yahoo.com
+- 📫 How to reach me: mugeta88@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I was born in Africa.